kallelaakso/monorepo-starter/README.md

 ## Contact me

 Any questions regarding this repository?
-Feel free to contact me, please leave an issue here on Github or contact me via email hello@kallelaakso.eu.
+Feel free to contact me, please leave an issue here on Github or drop me a message by email hello@kallelaakso.eu.